wyacoomz/qr-creator/README.md

 # qr-creator
-creates a qr from links using qr api
+creates qr from links using qr api